vergecurrency/tordroid/README.md

 <br/><br/>

 Make sure that you have JDK 7 installed before building.
-You can get it [Here](https://www.oracle.com/java/technologies/javase/javase7-archive-downloads.html).
+You can get it [here from Oracle (login required)](https://www.oracle.com/java/technologies/javase/javase7-archive-downloads.html) or you can opt for the [Open Source version from OpenJDK here](https://jdk.java.net/java-se-ri/7) .
 Once you have that installed, navigate to File > Project Structure > SDK Location and change the path of your current JDK to the path of the new JDK.
 **The project will not build with JDK 8**.

 <br/><br/>